 Step 7: Monitor Progress

-This is a key component to any successful PIP.
+This is a key component of any successful PIP.
 If you let an employee go off on their own, they will be destined for failure.
 However, by guiding them and helping them hit little goals, you can help them achieve the overall goals of the PIP and reach a successful outcome.

 As a manager, you need to show your commitment to the employee.
 You do this by prioritizing them, keeping scheduled check-ins, and being present to help them succeed.
 Each check-in should be used to celebrate even small wins, motivating the employee to continue their improvement.